fabiocosta0305/fabiocosta0305.github.io-old/_posts/RPG/2015-10-27-StraysChar.md

 >  This  character  follow  the  Character Creation  rules  from  Fate
 >  Accelerated, including the specific things from [Strays][1].

-Puffers was in the past one  of the biggest, meanest, stinkest, skunks all the world.
+Puffers was in the past one  of the biggest, meanest, stinkiest skunks all around the world.
 But that was not because he chose this: he never had a choice,  being raised by Naughty skunks, living  like them until his paw  was hurt by a  bear trap in  a florest in Gloucester  and his pack left him behind  to die.
 A very kind and big kid  (as big as his heart) had  discovered him and take  him at home, treated  his paw and cared for him.
 The paw was almost  lost, as the bear  trap was rusted and his paw  had badly inflamed, but thanks the  kid Puffers had cured the wound.
 Even  with the stink (that Puffers never  had been able to suppress totally), the kid had not  left him behind, even bringing him at the rugby  training as a mascot.
 Puffers helped  him, by making him goes  to the  training  field (and  trying  to not  stink  him at  the